Random number generation: Practical applications and uses

 The generation of pseudorandom numbers is an important and common task in computer programming.
 While cryptography and certain numerical algorithms require a very high degree of apparent randomness, many other operations only need a modest amount of unpredictability.
 Some simple examples might be presenting a user with a "random quote of the day", or determining which way a computer-controlled adversary might move in a computer game.
 Weaker forms of randomness are used in hash algorithms and in creating amortized searching and sorting algorithms.

-Some applications which appear at first sight to be suitable for randomization are in fact not quite so simple.
-For instance, a system that "randomly" selects music tracks for a background music system must only appear random, and may even have ways to control the selection of music: a true random system would have no restriction on the same item appearing two or three times in succession.
+Some applications that appear at first sight to be suitable for randomization are in fact not quite so simple.
+For instance, a system that "randomly" selects music tracks for a background music system must only appear random, and may even have ways to control the selection of music: a truly random system would have no restriction on the same item appearing two or three times in succession.